Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Networks in Realized Volatilities

-We perform this test for every $(i,k)$-pair to obtain the full $48\times 48$ network of spillover effects.
+where $\beta_{i,k}^{(1)}$ is the $(i,k)$-th element of $B^{(1)}$.
+We perform this test for every $(i,k)$-pair to obtain the full $29\times 29$ network of spillover effects.
 As heteroskedasticity is likely present in these data, we robustify the PDS-LM procedure by implementing the heteroskedasticity-robust LM test such as for example described in \citet[Ch.~8]{wooldridge2015introductory}.
-The full algorithm for the heteroskedasticity-robust PDS-LM test is given in Appendix B.\footnote{In the presence of heteroskedasticity, one might prefer the Wald version of the test, as this can be corrected in the standard way by using heteroskedasticty-robust standard errors.
+The full algorithm for the heteroskedasticity-robust PDS-LM test is given in Appendix \ref{app_additionappl}.\footnote{In the presence of heteroskedasticity, one might prefer the Wald version of the test, as this can be corrected in the standard way by using heteroskedasticty-robust standard errors.
 Empirically we found hardly any differences between the LM and Wald versions.}

 We now report the results of our spillover tests for the volatility network.
 We use BIC to select the tuning parameter of the lasso, and perform the Granger causality tests with a 1\% significance level.\footnote{We do not perform a correction for multiple testing, as this would only qualitatively affect our results.
 Moreover, our goal is not to identify exactly the set of spillovers, but to get a feeling of the relations between two variables at a time.
-As such, we believe a multiple testing correction is not needed, though it can be easily implemented.}

-Figure \ref{fig:im1} reports the contagion network of volatilities estimated with the high-dimensional VHAR.
-Maintaining the VHAR modeling structure of realized volatilities, we compare our post-double selection method with (heteroskedasticity-robust) bivariate Granger causality tests for each pair of stocks.
+As such, we believe a multiple testing correction is not needed, though it can be easily implemented.} Figure \ref{fig:netw1} reports the transmission networks of volatilities estimated with the high-dimensional HVAR (PDS-LM HVAR), bivariate Granger causality tests (BiHVAR) for each pair of stocks, Granger causality tests from a full-system VAR (FullHVAR).
+The latter is feasible because of our large time series dimension with $T=2236$.
+For all methods we consider heteroskedasticity-robust variants.

-Our PDS-LM method identifies a volatility contagion network which consists of 164 connections, while the bivariate tests detect a network consisting of 2082 connections.
-In Figures \ref{fig:im2} and \ref{fig:im3} we highlight the contagion directions of Johnson \& Johnson, Microsoft and Procter \& Gamble.
-It is evident from these figures how the use of our PDS-LM VHAR instead of a bivariate VHAR is able to clear the picture of the spillover network.
-The highlighted stocks have respectively 47, 48 and 48 connections out of 48 when using the bivariate VHAR.
-However, when using our PDS-LM VHAR, 3, 4, 11 are respectively detected.
-These results are in line with our simulation results, confirming that bivariate Granger causality testing in VAR models is seriously affected by omitted variable bias in high-dimensional systems.